 - Higher Initial Investment.
 When deciding to switch to shaving with a straight razor, you’ll need to purchase not only the shaving knife (razor) but also a strop, hone, shaving brush, and other accessories.
 Still, as we said, most of these should last quite a long time, so it could actually save you money in the long run.

 - Takes More Time.
 Probably the biggest disadvantage of shaving with a straight razor is that it takes more time than any other method.
 That being said, most men find it well worth the extra time due to the incredibly close shave that results.

-How to Shave with a Straight Razor: Understanding the Parts of the Razor
+How to Shave with a Straight Razor: Shaving with a Straight Razor Pros and Cons